rlpham/Moving-Truck-Prototype/README.md

 - AWS (DB)

 ## How to run
-1. Download zip
+1. Download/clone repo (zip)
-2. Extrap zip into desktop
+2. Extract zip file
 3. `cd` into desktop and folder
 4. run `npm install` then run `npm run`